 Vendors wishing to sell/distribute fireworks in the City of Bremerton must apply for a permit online at https://ci-bremerton-wa.smartgovcommunity.com/Public/Home.

 Per Chapter 9.48 of the BMC, ‘No permit applications shall be processed before the first day of May or accepted after the first day of June of the year of sale’.
-Associated fees shall be mailed directly to the Fire Marshal’s Office at 911 Park Ave.
-Bremerton, WA 98337
+Associated fees are accepted through the online permit application process, or may be mailed directly to the Fire Marshal’s Office at 911 Park Ave.
+Bremerton, WA 98337.

 Documentation to include with the Fire Stand/Tent permit are as follows;